 - Hand warmers and toe warmers – I’ve heard they can keep cameras going at night in winter so they can be versatile.
 Keep spare camera batteries close to your body.

 - Chase the Ice bubbles, trapped methane gas frozen in bubble stacks!
 Abraham Lake – Preacher’s Point and The ‘Belly’ of Abraham are a great place to start.
+We offer winter photography workshops to the Abraham Lake area.
 Lake Minnewanka and Spray Lakes also offer good opportunities as long as the snow hasn’t settled on the surface of the lake (or can be blown off by the wind).
 Abraham is usually a sure thing, the others you need to catch them at the right time before the snow settles for good which is sometime before early January depending on the snow and wind conditions.

 - The edge of The Bow River is an exceptional place to be for icy foregrounds and rising steam from the much warmer (but still freezing cold) water.
 Castle Junction is my favorite area for this.
 This also goes for the Athabasca River in Jasper National Park.